monstermuffin/qSticky/README.md

       - ./qbittorrent/config:/config
       - ./downloads:/downloads
     restart: always
+    healthcheck:
+      test: ["CMD-SHELL", "curl -sf https://api.ipify.org || exit 1"]
+      interval: 30s
+      timeout: 10s
+      retries: 3
     depends_on:
       - gluetun
 ```

+> [!NOTE]
+> I use the above `healthcheck` to ensure qbittorrent is working.
+If that check fails, it means qbittorrent can't get out of gluetun's network and marks the container as unhealthy.

 ## 🧱 Full Stack Example
 Here is a complete example stack for deploying Gluetun, qBittorrent and qSticky: